TinaMcN/Devices-docs-pr.fr-fr/surface-hub/provisioning-packages-for-surface-hub.md

 1. Dans le volet **Personnalisations disponibles**, accédez à **Paramètres d’exécution** > **UniversalAppInstall** > **DeviceContextApp**.

 2. Entrez un **PackageFamilyName** pour l’application, puis cliquez sur **Ajouter**.
 Par souci de cohérence, utilisez le nom de la famille de packages de l’application.
-Si vous avez acquis l’application à partir du MicrosoftStore pour Entreprises, vous pouvez trouver ce nom dans la licence de l’application.
-Ouvrez le fichier de licence à l’aide d’un éditeur de texte, puis utilisez la valeur entre les \<PFM\> balises... \</PFM\> .
+If you acquired the app from the Microsoft Store for Business, you can find the package family name in the app license.
+Open the license file using a text editor, and use the value between the \<PFM\>...\</PFM\> tags.

-3. Pour **ApplicationFile**, cliquez sur **Parcourir** pour rechercher et sélectionner l’application cible (\*.appx ou \*.appxbundle).
+3. For **ApplicationFile**, click **Browse** to find and select the target app (either an \*.appx or \*.appxbundle).

 4. Pour **DependencyAppxFiles**, cliquez sur **Parcourir** pour rechercher et ajouter les dépendances de l’application.
 Pour le SurfaceHub, vous avez uniquement besoin des versionsx64 de ces dépendances.